Vintageinfo – All About Vintage Lighting

 Period: 1960s – Mid-Century Modern.

-Other versions: The Raak Lichtsculptuur table lamp exists in some varieties.
-Different tubes and also made in copper coloured aluminium.
-The tubes can be exchanged among each others in endless combinations.
-This table lamp is often used as a floor lamp.
+Other versions: The Raak Lichtsculptuur table lamp was made in several variations, with different tubes and also in copper-coloured aluminium.
+The tubes can be exchanged and combined in many different ways, creating almost endless possibilities.
+This model is also often used as a floor lamp.
 It is model D-2079.

 Raak